 Within your Advantage Plan, you’ll also have access to Onsego’s Quitting Protection Course.
 This course makes sure you won’t quit studying for the GED test, and it stimulates your self-confidence.

 The GED test is a rather challenging assessment, and the study material is complex.
-Many students that start learning for the exam will become so overwhelmed by the material that they already give up learning before they’re even halfway!
+Many students who start learning for the exam will become so overwhelmed by the material that they already give up learning before they’re even halfway!

 Onsego has not only developed an interesting Quitting Protection Plan to tackle this problem.
-The course is made up of small video lessons that last some 3 to 5 minutes and that cover one GED topic at a time.
+The course is made up of small video lessons that last some 3 to 5 minutes and cover one GED topic at a time.